The Best of Times (1981 film)

 The Best of Times is a 1981 television pilot episode directed by Don Mischer that was never picked up as a series.
-It also features the acting debuts of Crispin Glover and Nicolas Cage.
+It marked the acting debuts of Nicolas Cage and Crispin Glover.

 Plot

 A variety show about life as a teenager as seen through the eyes of eight actual teenagers (Crispin, Julie, Jill, Nicolas, Kevin, Lisa, David and Janet) who perform skits, songs and dances that relate their views between childhood and adulthood.